Student bills:

 the ultimate guide

-Where to start
+Where to start:

 1. Decide how you’ll pay

-• Using a bill-splitting service—Bill-splitting services offer convenience—they will take charge of managing your bills and taking payments from you and your housemates.
+Student bills packages offer convenience—they take charge of managing your bills and taking payments from you and your housemates.
 No faff.
-If you don’t mind paying for this convenience, this is the choice for you.

-• Joint accounts—If you live with one or two people, joint accounts can be a good way to split the bills.
-Setting up and closing down joint accounts can be complicated, plus there’s always a risk of someone emptying the bank account.
+That being said, setting up and closing down joint accounts can be complicated, plus there’s always a risk of someone emptying the bank account.
 Only use this method if you trust your housemates completely.

-• Direct debit—The second-easiest option after using a bill-splitting service.
-This process doesn’t restrict you to certain suppliers but it does require some set-up.
 Direct debits usually come from a single account so one person will be solely responsible for the payments.
 If your housemates don’t pay on time, it will be on you, as the account holder, to cover the shortfall.

-• Apps—While an app won’t actually split the bills for you, it can make the process easier.
+While an app won’t actually split the bills for you, it can make the process easier.
 For example, it can help calculate the amount each housemate needs to pay and you can use it to track who has paid and who hasn’t.

 2. Set up individual bills if necessary

-If you decide to organise all the bills by yourself, you’ll need to know how to set up each service.
+If you decide to organise all uni bills by yourself, you’ll need to know how to set up each service.
 This can be complicated as different companies have different processes.
 Below is a quick step-by-step for each bill.

-How to set up your energy bills
+How to set up your energy bills:

 2. Find who your energy supplier is